Practice CI/CD with Jenkins

 Exercise 2: Deployment of the application

-Expand the previous pipeline to have a final stage where you can display the image that has been uploaded to Docker Hub in your production environment (VPS).
-Some leads:
+Expand the previous pipeline to have a final stage where you can deploy the image that has been uploaded to Docker Hub in your production environment (VPS).
+Some tips:

-- Find information on how to do the deployment to a remote server (ssh, looking for some plugin with that functionality,…).
+- Find information on how to deploy to a remote server (SSH, looking for a plugin with that functionality, etc.).

-- If you are going to make ssh connections, you will have to save a credential on your Jenkins with the username and password.
+- If you are going to use SSH connections, you will have to save a credential in Jenkins with the username and password.

 - For deployment, you must use the

-file you have generated in other practices. - The container must be deleted with the previous version, the new image must be downloaded, and a new container created.
+docker-compose.yamlfile you generated in other practices. - The container with the previous version must be deleted, the new image must be downloaded, and a new container created.

 Other considerations:

 - Change the pipeline trigger.
-Configure it with a GitHub webhook so that every time a push is produced, the pipeline is run.
-For the webhook to access your Jenkins, you can use ngrok.
+Configure it with a GitHub webhook so that the pipeline runs every time a push occurs.
+To allow the webhook to access your Jenkins, you can use ngrok.

 Delivery